-What kind of diseases can acupuncture treat?
+What can acupuncture and Chinese herbal medicine treat?

 What can I expect during my treatment?

-Your practitioner will carefully evaluate your personal condition by asking questions about past and present medical history, taking the pulses, observing the tongue, and palpating various areas of the body for tenderness.
+Your practitioner will carefully evaluate your personal condition by asking questions about past and present medical history, taking the pulses, observing the tongue and palpating various areas of the body for tenderness.
 After arriving at a specific diagnostic conclusion, one or several of the following techniques will be incorporated:

 - Needles: Thin, sterile, stainless steel needles are placed in specific acupuncture points.
 The needles are at least five times thinner than typical hypodermic needles and insertion is usually painless.
 You may feel a dull ache or tingling sensation when the needle is stimulated.
 Acupuncture is generally a very relaxing experience.